lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 applications.
 One of the non-goal of TypeStream is critical to this
 conversation: TypeStream doesn't aim to cover every Kafka Streams feature.
-The project is concerned with what kind of problems can be expressed as UNIX pipelines and with improving the developer experience of writing simple streaming applications.
+The project is concerned with what kind of problems can be expressed as UNIX pipelines and with improving the developer experience of writing streaming applications.

-This tells us there are scenarios in which you won't be able to use TypeStream even if you wanted to.
+This means there are scenarios in which you won't be able to use TypeStream even if you wanted to.
 On the other hand, the scenario we discussed in this article, event-driven microservices fits TypeStream well.
 Most microservices do one small thing (they should, no?) and can be expressed as a one-liner in TypeStream.

 What I'm saying is that I would use TypeStream for trivial event-driven microservices (they often are) and leave Kafka Streams for the more advanced problems.
+Yes, of course my answer is use both 😁